SovnSkyrim/AmongSovngardesStars/README.md

   - Frostfall Is: Enabled (This will require you to exit and wait until you see the message "Done!
 Frostfall is enabled")
 - Profiles → Settings Profiles :
   - Load Profile

+#### Hunterborn
+**Note : DO NOT ACTIVATE HUNTERBORN UNTIL AFTER YOU EXIT THE CAVE IN HELGEN IF YOU ARE PLAYING THE VANILLA START.**

+- Features :
+  - Start Hunterborn

 #### Immersive Armors
 - Armor Options → Distribution :